Work in Progress

 Images from The House & Garden Book of Classic Rooms.

 Today I'm continuing the small space theme and showing the work of Christopher Leach.
 Leach has a beautiful project in this month's British House and Garden but his own London flat is my favorite.
-There's so much to love in such a small space: the lacquered walls, the wing chair with its fringe trim, and the lampshades.
-I want to move in right now.
+There's so much to love in such a small space.

 Images from World of Interiors, August 2010.